Binnette/GAC/Bivouac/README.md

 What is bivouac:

 - Sleeping in tent ⛺
-- Only 1 nigth 🌙
+- Only 1 night 🌙
 - Planting the tent after 7pm
 - Removing the tent before 9am
 - Not on public roads